 2. Concurrently, during those years the team will meet to discuss its findings in order to create a classification system that will enable us to analyze the information.

-3. During the third and fourth years, the PI will choose case studies and the team of researchers will deepen their reading about them, and place them within their historic contexts.
+3. During the third and fourth years, the PI will choose case studies and the team of researchers will deepen their reading of them, and place them within their historic contexts.

 4. The in-depth examinations of these case studies will lead to a number of publications.
-It will also be the basis for comparative studies and an effort to synthesize our findings into a monograph that will focus on the participation of the general public in the public sphere.
+They willl also serve as the basis for comparative studies as well as the effort to synthesize our findings into a monograph that will focus on the participation of the general public in the public sphere.

 Preliminary results

 As was noted in the survey of scholarly literature, there are many references to the masses of Baghdad in the existing scholarship.
 However, comprehensive studies of their behavior are rare.
-One example of studies that did focus on the masses is Sabari’s Mouvements Populaire, that surveys several popular organizations and demonstrates that the masses can be studied in a fruitful manner.
-Another are my studies of the ways that the Hanabila evolved out of Baghdad’s masses.
-These and several other studies, such as the chapters in Cook’s inquiry about the notion of al-amr bi-‘l-ma`ruf, Lapidus’s and Madelung’s elaborations on vigilante movements, demonstrate the feasibility and potential that lies in such a trajectory of research.
+One example of studies that focus on the masses is Sabari’s Mouvements Populaire, which surveys several popular organizations and demonstrates that the masses can be studied in a fruitful manner.
+Another are my studies of the ways in which the Hanabila evolved out of Baghdad’s masses.
+These and several other studies, such as the chapters in Cook’s inquiry about the notion of al-amr bi-‘l-ma`ruf, Lapidus’s and Madelung’s elaborations on vigilante movements, demonstrate the feasibility and potential that lies in such a research trajectory.

 Pitfalls

 Due to the abundance of evidence, the first task of this project, to collect the information and organize it in historically meaningful categories, is a straightforward and feasible assignment.
-Similarly, writing several well-defined and focused articles on the specific case studies has been done by several scholars, including myself, and I do not foresee any pitfalls in such an endeavor.
+Similarly, several scholars, including myself, have alreayd written several well-defined and focused articles on the specific case studies and so, I do not foresee any pitfalls in such an endeavor.

-However, what may prove to be more difficult is bring all the insights into a single monograph that synthesize our findings and conclusions.
-Although I am confident that we will be able to write such a monograph, it is important to mention that our safety net will be to publish these insights in a series of articles.
+However, what may prove to be more difficult is combiningall the insights into a single monograph that will synthesize our findings and conclusions.
+Although I am confident that we will be able to produce such a monograph, it is important to mention that our safety net will be to publish these insights in a series of articles.